uniibu/custom-standard/README.md

     lib/torrent.js:950:11: Expected '===' and instead saw '=='.
   ```

-3. Never give style feedback on a pull request again! (unless it's about semicolons)
+3. Never give style feedback on a pull request again!

 ### Custom Parser
 To use a custom parser, install it from npm (example: `npm install